liesel-devs/liesel/docs/source/model.rst

 We recommend to always use one of these constructors when initializing a variable.
-This makes sure that the respective :attr:`.Var.observerd` and :attr:`.Var.parameter` flags are correctly set.
+This makes sure that the respective :attr:`.Var.observed` and :attr:`.Var.parameter` flags are correctly set.
 This in turn ensures that the :attr:`.Var.log_prob` of an *observed* variable will be included in the :attr:`.Model.log_lik` and the :attr:`.Var.log_prob` of a *parameter* variable will be included in the :attr:`.Model.log_prior`.